-34 million: The amount of people who are expected to partake in Memorial Day travel this year.
-That number is the highest since 2005, thanks to the lowest gas prices in over a decade.
-The national average price per gallon is sitting at about $2.26.
+41.5 million: The number of people who are expected to partake in Memorial Day travel this year.
+That number is the highest since 2005, despite rising gas prices; the highest since Memorial day 2014.
+The national average price per gallon is sitting at about $2.95.
 Combine that with Memorial Day being the unofficial kick-off of summer and with more people employed with growing incomes; people are ready for a getaway.

 Hancock Injury Attorneys want you and your family to have a safe, fun holiday weekend.
 The best way to accomplish that is to follow these tips to make sure you are driving safely and that your vehicle is operating the way it should be.

-- Know the weather forecast: In the Tampa Bay Area it is expected to be mostly sunny with the exception of some rain on Friday late afternoon- a popular travel time.
+- Know the weather forecast: In the Tampa Bay Area it is expected to be mostly rainy and windy due to the coming sub-tropical storm.
 Try to avoid driving in rainy conditions.

 - Make sure your vehicle is operating and ready to handle the drive: Check your headlights, brake lights, and oil levels, as well as ensuring tire pressure is adequate, all belts and hoses are ready, and your antifreeze is at the appropriate level.
 Also, if you are driving a long distance, have a professional inspect the vehicle to make sure everything is in tip-top shape.